OhYesMeLikey/Local-AI-Chatbot-with-Ollama/README.md

 # 🤖 Local AI Chatbot with Ollama

-A simple Python chatbot that runs on your computer using Ollama.
+A simple Python chatbot that runs on your computer using Ollama, specifically to mask sensistive data.

 ## What is this?